Available with the ArcGIS Indoors Maps extension.

 You can sign in to the same ArcGIS organization that was used to share the web map or scene and verify that they operate correctly in Map Viewer or Scene Viewer.

 In addition, you can set the accessibility of the map or scene to other members or groups in your organization.
-In your ArcGIS organization on Enterprise or ArcGIS Online, you can share the services the app uses with everyone who needs to use the app.
+In your ArcGIS organization on ArcGIS Online, you can share the services the app uses with everyone who needs to use the app.